 Your business may be eligible for a state or federal training grant (or other funding).
-Learn more through your local Workforce Investment Board, Small Business Development Center, or economic development agency.
+Learn more through your local Workforce Development Board, Small Business Development Center, or economic development agency.

 Obtaining training grants can be a complex process, but worthwhile pursuing.
 Key points to keep in mind:

 - The opportunities are real and are offered through federal, state, and local government authorities you can trust.

 - Before applying for a grant, always check your eligibility and carefully consider your ability to meet grant requirements.

 - To increase your chances for success, follow application instructions to the letter and prepare a thoughtful, thorough response.

 - Grant-making agencies want you to succeed!
 So get whatever help you need to navigate the process (see below for contacts).